-Once we receive your Patient Information Form and Nutrition Questionnaire, you will be contacted to set up your initial patient appointment to discuss your options for surgery with the surgeon, physician assistant, registered dietitian, program coordinator and patient liaison in our GI Surgery Clinic at the Ashley River Tower, 25 Courtenay Drive, Charleston SC, 29425.
+Once we receive your Patient Information Form and Nutrition Questionnaire, you will be contacted to set up your initial patient appointment to discuss your options for surgery with the surgeon, physician assistant, registered dietitian, nurse coordinator and patient liaison in our GI Surgery Clinic at the Ashley River Tower, 25 Courtenay Drive, Charleston SC, 29425.
 Parking is available in the Courtney Street Garage.

 Be sure you have completed the Nutrition Questionnaire Form prior to the appointment and you will meet with the Registered Dietitian to discuss eating habits and vitamins.

 You will need to call 843-792-9162 to schedule the psychosocial appointment with the psychologist at the behavioral medicine clinic at the Institute of Psychiatry at MUSC, 67 President Street, you can park at the Jonathan Lucas Garage at 97 Jonathan Lucas Street, Charleston, SC 29425.
 We are allotted a limited number of appointments, so it is very important to keep your appointment.